Unity-Technologies/ml-agents-dots/Documentation~/README.md

 }
 ```

 Note that this API can also be called outside of a job and used in the main thread to be compatible with OOTS.
 There is no reliance at all on IComponentData and ECS which means that we do not have to feed the data with blitable structs and could use NativeArrays as well.
+Here is an example on how to feed sensor data from a NativeSlice:

 ```csharp
 var visObs = VisualObservationUtility.GetVisObs(camera, 84, 84, Allocator.TempJob);